Illustration of laptop with envelop on it next to a globe

 Learn more about asking for a recommendation.

 Your professional experience is extremely important to business school admissions.
-Make sure to update and fine-tune your resume so it best reflects your work history or any other experiences you've had like internships or significant class projects.
-If you’re unfamiliar with U.S. resume format, there are lots of resources available online and some schools will even offer templates for you to use.
+Make sure to update and fine-tune your resume so it best reflects your work history or any other experiences you've had, like internships or significant class projects.
+If you’re unfamiliar with the U.S. resume format, there are lots of resources available online, and some schools will even offer templates for you to use.

 If you have professional work experience, your resume should highlight a few key themes: